 How Often Is Breast Asymmetry Cancer?

 Many women worry about both types of breast asymmetry in regards to the possibility of developing breast cancer.
 Naturally, we worry when anything on our bodies becomes asymmetrical, and the feeling can be very uncomfortable and scary.
 Not uncommonly, women wonder: “How often is breast asymmetry cancer?”

 In this article, we’ll explore what can cause a physical difference in the size or shape of your breasts — or a breast asymmetry on your mammogram report.
 We’ll also look at what you can do about noncancerous uneven breasts.
-Breast asymmetry surgery is one viable option.
+Breast asymmetry surgery in San Francisco is one viable option.

+How Often Is Breast Asymmetry Cancer?